Hamid-Khoeini/DOC-SOM/README.md

 To execute the code, follow these steps:

-1. Run the main script:
+- Run the main script:

-python main.py
+- Sub python main.py

-2. After launching, you will be prompted to:
+- After launching, you will be prompted to:

-Select the dataset by entering its corresponding number.
+- Sub Select the dataset by entering its corresponding number.

-Select the target class within the chosen dataset.
+- Sub Select the target class within the chosen dataset.

-3. You can manually configure several key parameters in the source code, such as:
+- You can manually configure several key parameters in the source code, such as:

-DBGSOM network growth rate
+- Sub DBGSOM network growth rate

-Amount of impurity added to the selected class
+- Sub Amount of impurity added to the selected class

-Other training and evaluation settings
+- Sub Other training and evaluation settings

 These parameters can be adjusted directly within the code files before running the program.